gangaDhar-ui/gangaDhar-ui/README.md

 - 🌱 I’m currently learning cybersecurity
 - 📫 How to reach me mallagangadhar5@gmail.com
 - 😊  pronoun:ganga
-- ⚡ Fun fact: gentle with evenyone
+- ⚡ : gentle with evenyone

 <!---
 gangaDhar-ui/gangaDhar-ui is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.